Tzvet05/INDULC/README.md

 When the "syntax only" option is enabled, INDULC only checks the INDUL code's syntax, and doesn't output a machine code file.

-#### Output file

-`-o|--output-file {file}|[a.out]`

-`{file}` is the name of the output file.

-The "output file" option can be used to specify the name of the output file in which the assembled machine code is written.
-If the output file does not exist, INDULC will create it and name it accordingly to this option.
-If it already exists, INDULC must have writing permissions for it.

 #### ISA file

 `-i|--isa-file {file}|[isa.json]`